carla-simulator/scenario_runner/README.md

 ---------------------------

 Use `git clone` or download the project from this page.
-Note that the master branch contains the latest fixes and features, for the latest stable code may be best to switch to the `stable` branch.
+Note that the master branch contains the latest fixes and features, and my require to use the latest features from CARLA.

 Currently no build is required, as all code is in Python.